 The purpose of the paper session is (1) to report research results, (2) to analyze policy and practice issues, or (3) to advance philosophical, conceptual, or theoretical thought about women in leadership.
 The proposal summary should include a statement of purpose, theoretical framework, findings, and conclusions.
 Research reports must include data sources and methods.
 The reference section is required.
 Sessions will include two 20-minute presentations, followed by a 10-minute discussion period per paper.
 Sessions will include two papers of similar content.
 Presenters are expected to provide electronic copies of papers.

 The purpose of the practice/performance session is to address the “how to” questions of real life job situations in such a way as to sharpen the skills and add to the leadership toolbox.
 Presenters are urged to consider role-play, modeling, coaching and other types of performance.
 Sessions will include two 30-minute presentations paired by similar content.
-Presenters are expected to provide all supporting materials.

 The purpose of the critical conversation session is to provide time and space to discuss specific “hot button” or “stark truth” issues for women in leadership through the use of provocative questions, stories from the field, or performance formats.
 Sessions will include two 30-minute presentations paired by similar content.
-Presenters are expected to provide all supporting materials.

 Graduate student roundtable.